 Take the weekend off to and on Monday go back to the writing desk with renewed confidence.
 You are now the fresh pair of eyes your manuscript needs.

-Lorena Goldsmith is Literary Consultant at the Literary Studio.
+Lorena Goldsmith is a Literary Consultant at the Literary Studio.